📺 - Click here for our Example Content Library

 - Zinke came under scrutiny for planning to spend $139,000 to replace doors in his Interior Secretary office suite.
 After being confronted about the cost, Zinke claimed he had reduced it by half.

-Message: Zinke doesn’t think the rules apply to him.
+Message: Zinke didn't think the rules applied to him.
 Montanans deserve an honest straight-shooter, not another DC swamp creature wasting their money.

 Hospitals At Risk In MT-01